gags88/ngAdminLaravel/readme.md

 ### Branches

-The Scotch branch has all the code that is covered in the first part of the tutorial on [Scotch.io](https://scotch.io/token-based-authentication-for-angularjs-and-laravel-apps).
+The Scotch branch has all the code that is covered in the first part of the tutorial on [Scotch.io](https://scotch.io/tutorials/token-based-authentication-for-angularjs-and-laravel-apps).

+### Changes:

+* Dynamic Title
+* Angular Material Design
+* More stuff is under progress....